Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/identity-access-modes/service-principal-mode.md

 linkTitle: "Service Principal"
 weight: 1
 description: >
   Use a Service Principal to access Keyvault.
 ---

 > Supported with Linux and Windows

+> The only supported way to connect to Azure Key Vault from a non Azure environment.

 <details>
 <summary>Examples</summary>